FeatureBaseDB/PythonGPT/README.md

 To begin using the language model shell, enter the following:

 ```
-python doc_code.py
+docker run -it pythongpt
 ```

 History is accessible by hitting the up and down arrows at the prompt:

 ```
-kord@bob PythonGPT $ python3 doc_code.py
+kord@bob PythonGPT $ docker run -it pythongpt
+system> You are logged in as `abiding-ape`.
 abiding-ape[python3]> draw a cow in ascii
 ```

-Advanced interaction with the Internet and filesystem is posible:
+Advanced interaction with the Internet and filesystem is possible:

 ```
 abiding-ape[python3]> ping google 20 times and write the logs to a file